ngjingheng95/Machine-Learning-Python/README.md

 Lesson 6: Creating a fully connected network for the famous Iris flower multiclass classification problem.
 One hot encoding is performed to encode class values as integers

 Lesson 7: A fully connected network is created for the Sonar Object Classification problem

+Lesson 8: Perform standardization on the data before building the network.
+A pipeline is created to standardize the data in each pass of the cross validation instead of standardizing the entire dataset